KastnerRG/Read_the_docs/docs/devcloud.rst

 ``qsub`` sends the job specified in ``build_fpga_emu.sh`` for scheduling.
 It will be scheduled on a node that is suited for ``fpga_compile`` using the current directory ``-d .``.
 You can use the command ``qstat`` to see the status of the job.
 Building the emulator does not take much time, but the process could be slowed if the FPGA nodes are busy.

 The results of the run will be an executable emulator file ``matrix_mul_dpcpp.fpga_emu``.
-Additionally, there will be two files ``build_fpga_emu.sh.o.XXXX`` and ``build_fpga_emu.sh.e.XXXX` where ``XXXX`` will be a number corresponding to the job ID.
+Additionally, there will be two files ``build_fpga_emu.sh.o.XXXX`` and ``build_fpga_emu.sh.e.XXXX`` where ``XXXX`` will be a number corresponding to the job ID.
 The ``.o`` file corresponds to the output and the ``.e`` file holds any error messages.
 These will appear in your directory once the job has completed.

 The emulator can be executed to verify functional correctness of the design.
 It is best to test and debug using the emulator since its compilation is significantly faster than performing a full bitstream compilation.

-The emulator can be executed using ``qsub`` by:
+The emulator can be executed using ``qsub`` by

 1. Creating the ``run_fpga_emu.sh`` script file with the proper commands